 This course is designed to develop content knowledge expertise for candidates to teach mathematics at the early childhood and elementary school level.
 Candidates will explore and deepen their understanding of key mathematics concepts addressed in Grades K-6.
 Topics will include numeration, the base ten system, whole number computation, number theory, rational numbers, geometry, measurement, statistics, ratios, proportions, integers, and algebra.
-3 credits.
+3 sem. hrs.
+3 crs.